rism-digital/verovio-reference-book/_book/05-toolkit-reference/01-input-formats.md

 #### Known limitations:

-* Verovio imports only the first tune in a collection
 * Tuplets are not supported
 * User defined symbols are not supported
 * Multi-voice music is not supported
-* Lyrics are not supported yet

 ### CMME